-Each of these styles require different levels of commitment, intensity and transformation.
+Each of these styles requires different levels of commitment, intensity and transformation.
 Some options are more subtle while others will quickly take you from 0 to 60.
 Have we convinced you to get in on this trend revival?
 Read on for inspiration:

 1. Thick Bleached Highlights